 Some of the deadliest crashes happen when planes are securely on the ground.

 In 1977, the deadliest crash in the history of aviation happened on the ground.
 Pan Am Flight 1736 and KLM Flight 4805, both Boeing 747s, crashed into one another in Tenerife.
-However, it wasn’t an error on either pilot’s part, per se—low fog made visibility poor, and the airport’s runways were overly congested, leading to the two planes colliding, killing 583 passengers and crew members in the resulting fire.
+However, as CBS News reports, it wasn’t an error on either pilot’s part, per se—low fog made visibility poor, and the airport’s runways were overly congested, leading to the two planes colliding, killing 583 passengers and crew members in the resulting fire.

 Your taste buds change in flight.

 Good news for those who don’t find airplane meals particularly palatable: you’re not actually tasting as much of them as you might imagine.
 According to the folks at JetBlue, the difference in air pressure and the low humidity in a plane’s cabin make it more difficult for your taste buds to register sweet and salty flavors.

 Traveling by plane is the safest way to get around.

 Traveling by airplane is extremely safe—and getting safer every year.
 In 2017, there were zero deaths related to commercial aircraft accidents.
 By comparison, during the same year 40,100 people died in car accidents in the United States alone.

 Pilot Chuck Yeager astonished the world with his record-breaking flying skills.
 This U.S. Air Force vet learned to fly as a fighter pilot during World War II.
 Using the Bell X-1 rocket jet, he flew faster than the speed of sound—662 miles per hour at 40,000 feet.
 Later on in his life, he added yet another incredible accomplishment to his wildly-impressive CV: training U.S. Air Force veterans to become astronauts.